Feanor306/laravel-blog-basic/README.md

 ><VirtualHost laravel.test:3000>

+>this is required only if the default apache port 80 is taken

+>creating the virtual host will allow the app to be shown at address laravel.test:3000

 >this may also require changes to the hosts file in windows 127.0.0.1 laravel.test

 >ENV variables can be set here => SetEnv DB_CONNECTION mysql